Blockchain-Technology-Lab/consensus-decentralization/README.md

 The preprocessor should define a function `process` that takes as inputs:
 - a json file of parsed data (structured as above)
-- a time period e.g., '2022' for the year 2022, '2022-11' for the month November 2022,  '2022-11-12' for the year 12 November 2022,
+- a time period in the form `yyyy-mm-dd`, e.g., '2022' for the year 2022, '2022-11' for the month November 2022,  '2022-11-12' for the year 12 November 2022,

-The function outputs a csv file of the form `Entities,Resources` of the distribution of resources to entities in the defined time period.
+The function outputs a csv file of the form `Entity,Resources` of the distribution of resources to entities in the defined time period.

 To assist the preprocessing, in the project's directory store a file named `pools.json`, with relevant pool information that will assist the preprocessing, structured as follows: